 Good grades might not always help you save, but they can help you keep your financial aid.

 If you’re receiving federal funds, your grades could make or break you.
 With private loans?
 You’re generally safe as long as you’re enrolled above half time.
-Read on to learn in more detail how your grades can and can’t affect your financial aid.
+However, you’ll still want to know the role grades play before you start applying for large student loans.

 Our top pick: LendingTree